How to recycle electronics in Wisconsin

 Electronics to recycle in Wisconsin

-The following electronics can no longer be put in the trash in Wisconsin, or sent to Wisconsin landfills and incinerators.
+The following electronics can't be put in the trash in Wisconsin, or sent to Wisconsin landfills and incinerators.
 These items should be reused, donated or recycled.

 Many other types of electronics can also be recycled, especially items like stereo equipment, mp3 players, digital cameras and other hand-held devices.
 Check with your electronics recycler or collection site for a full list of what they accept.
-Some websites or stores may also offer small amounts of money if you trade in newer gadgets, like digital cameras smartphones and iPods.
+Some websites or stores may also offer small amounts of money if you trade in newer gadgets, like smartphones and tablets.

 State law prohibits businesses or institutions from disposing of any electronics that contain hazardous materials in municipal solid waste landfills or incinerators.
 If businesses and institutions do not recycle electronic equipment, they are subject to state solid and hazardous waste management rules and may require licenses from the DNR for transportation and treatment, storage or disposal of the equipment.